jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 4. Add any other annotations or terms you like
 5. Save the ontology to `application.owl`

-The result is an application ontology with all the terms listed in our `terms.csv` file, plus the dependencies that we want.
+Or skip those steps and just look at the resulting [application.owl](https://github.com/jamesaoverton/obo-tutorial/raw/master/example/application.owl) file I've created.
+The result includes all the terms listed in our `terms.csv` file, plus the dependencies that we want.

 One application ontology can support many similar projects.
-In the next section we'll see how to connect the data in the running example to the application ontology to take full advantage of it.
+In the [next section](https://github.com/jamesaoverton/obo-tutorial/blob/master/docs/processing-data.md) we'll see how to connect the data in the running example to the application ontology to take full advantage of it.